Describe the Similarities between Enzymes and Receptors

 ♦ Chemicals stimulating them

-Both the receptors and enzymes act only on stimulation by a specific chemical.
+Both the receptors and enzymes act only upon stimulation by a specific chemical.

 Similarly, the nicotinic receptor is active only in the presence of the ligands acetylcholine, nicotine, or other related chemicals.